-Plenty of people have anxiety about going to the restroom while on their river trip but here is the good news: it’s not that hard or different than you’re used to.
+Plenty of people have anxiety about going to the restroom while on their river trip but here is the good news: it’s not that hard or different from what you’re used to.
 There’s nothing to be shy about — everybody goes to the bathroom — and it’s the last thing you should allow to impede your trip of a lifetime.
 Let’s break it down:

 HOW TO PEE AND POOP ON A RIVER TRIP

 #1 (pee): In Grand Canyon, all urine MUST make it into the river.
 This means you can’t sneak behind a bush while we’re in camp; again, all urine must make it into the river.
 Some 20,000+ people raft every year in Grand Canyon and you could imagine how bad that place would smell if everyone were peeing on rocks and bushes in our dry, desert environment.
 There will be stops during the day so you will have opportunities to go pee.
 If you have to go between stops, tell the guide before it’s an emergency so they have time to find a good place for a pit stop.
 There are many other people on the trip with you so there is a good chance, if you have to pee, probably someone else does too.
 It’s not a big deal.

 If you happen to be on your period while on your river trip, don’t fear.
 If you will be using tampons, bring a ‘Go With Your Flow Pack’ or several little disposable bags and plenty of baby wipes.
 Make sure you keep these supplies handy during the day, in your provided day dry bag.
 That way, when you change during the day, you can wrap the trash in a baby wipe, put that in a baggie and dispose of it easily, discreetly, and sanitarily in the boat trash system or into the hygiene disposal at the camp toilet.
 (Typically, each boat has a trash can on it—you’ll just tuck your trash deep down into the boat trash.)
 As you will get wet A LOT on your river trip, using pads for menstruation is not the best option.